 - Remove the zest from the lemon taking care not to grate the white pith, add this to the sanitised fermenting bucket along with the Elderflowers.

 - Bring 4 litres of water to a boil and add the sugar to dissolve, pour over the flowers and the lemon zest.
-Allow to cool and add the Campden tablet, yeast nutrient and the juice of the lemon, leave for 24 hours.
+Allow to cool and add the Campden tablet, yeast nutrient, tannin and the juice of the lemon, mix and leave for 24 hours.

 - After 24 hours pitch the yeast into the fermenter, allow the wine to ferment for at least 6 days until activity starts to slow down.